Gonadotropins: Injectable Fertility Medications for Ovarian Stimulation

 Normally, a woman’s pituitary gland will produce FSH and LH in a specific order and amount to cause only one follicle to grow and ovulate each month.
 However, when a patient receives injectable fertility medications, several follicles may grow and ovulate each month.

 To Know: Two Different Classes of Gonadotropins

-Gonadotropins made from recombinant DNA technology – Most Ovation Fertility partner physicians prefer to use this class of injectable fertility medications, which includes Gonal-F and Follistim.
+Gonadotropins made from recombinant DNA technology – Most Ovation partner physicians prefer to use this class of injectable fertility medications, which includes Gonal-F and Follistim.